Italy › Best Time to Visit

 Italy in February

 - Carnival – While there aren’t a lot of events in Italy in February, the month hosts one of the year’s biggest: Carnival.
 During the period before Lent, which usually falls in February but can fall anywhere from late January through early April, the masked celebration takes place in many towns throughout Italy.
 The biggest and best is surely the Venice Carnival, with the entire floating city becoming a living theater set for two weeks or more, a tradition that’s been taking place since the 12th century.
 Thousands upon thousands come donning costumes, attending masquerade balls and taking part in a variety of activities.
 The “grand finale” features a candlelit, silent water parade where hundreds of gondolas float along the Canal Grande.
-In 2018, the Venice Carnival will run from January 27 through February 13.

 Italy in March

 While there aren’t many festivals or other events in March, sometimes Carnival and/or Easter fall during this month as they follow the liturgical calendar.
 Be sure to check the dates before planning your trip if you hope to attend, or want to avoid a spike in visitors.

 - Festa della Donna –On March 8 each year, Women’s Day is celebrated across Italy, honoring mothers, and all women.
 This is when the men bring yellow mimosas or other flowers to the females in their lives.
 You may notice some of the eateries offering special meals, and, depending on where you are, there may be special local events or concerts.